jamesw98/jamesw98/README.md

 Hello!
 My name is James Wallace, I am a developer passionate about backend development, especially .NET.
 I graduated from Virginia Tech with a bachelors degree in computer science in December 2021.

-### Recent Projects
+### Recent Public Projects
+**[D&D Utilities](https://github.com/jamesw98/dnd-utils)**: A Blazor WASM app with a collection of little utilities for playing D&D. Deploys to GH Pages using GH Actions!

 **[GHSFL Roster API](https://github.com/jamesw98/ghsfl-api)**: An api written for the GA High School Fencing League to help collect rosters for tournaments.
-This is paired with a fairly simple SPA (that will eventually be in my GitHub)
+Currently working on re-writting this.

 **[Virginia Tech Grading Tools](https://github.com/jamesw98/GradingTools)**: Originally written for David Mcpherson for [CS3304](https://cs.vt.edu/Undergraduate/courses/CS3304.html) and [CS2505](https://courses.cs.vt.edu/~cs2505/spring2020/).
 This tool lets instructors download submissions from Canvas, grade the submissions with a reference solution, and upload the grade and feedback to the assignment on Canvas.

-**[DnD-Bot](https://github.com/jamesw98/dnd-bot)**: A Discord bot written in Python to help in playing Dungeons and Dragons.
-This was my side project during COVID lockdown.
-Can roll dice, track initiative, store and load character sheets and spell books, and search for a variety of D&D topics.

 ### Fun Facts